SenteonLLC/senteonllc.github.io/beta/main.md

 3. Choose the folder where you want to install (`C:\Program Files\Senteon\SenteonAgent` by default)
 4. Enter the credentials for your managed account registered in Command Center
 5. Accept the UAC prompt that appears in the taskbar.

-This installer requires the entry of an accountID and password for successful installation.
-This accountID and password refer to the specific client that the agent is intended to be serving.
-For the cases of the beta, this accountID and password will be provided to you.

-In full release, you will be able to create new managed accounts through Command Center.

 ## Logging in
 Once Command Center installation has completed, the command console can be accessed from the local machine that it was installed on.